-Passwords must comply with your company's password complexity policy.
-See "Local Password Policy" on page 151
+Passwords must comply with your company's password complexity policy, see Local Password Policy.

 Note: Users are prevented from reusing the word "default" as their password.
 The factory default password automatically expires after a factory reset and users must choose a new password.
 This policy is applied through the WebUI, Config Shell and CLI.